Real New Testament Giving (Audio Version)

 "I wish those agitators would go so far as to castrate themselves!"
 (Galatians 5:12 NET).

 That is essentially Paul's feeling toward those who were trying to obligate the Galatian Christians to obey Jewish Law through the circumcision initiation.
-This was a conflict between adherents of the old covenant or Testament and participants in the new covenant or Testament.
+This was a conflict between adherents of the Old Covenant or Testament and participants in the New Covenant or Testament.
 Our misunderstandings about giving or tithing fall into this same conflict.

 To define NT giving, we need to differentiate between its basic tenet and that of the Old Testament.
-The basic tenet of the Old Testament is relationship with God by obeying the Law, while in the NT, it is relationship by grace through faith in the finished work of Jesus Christ, who fulfilled all the demands of the Law.
+The basic tenet of the Old Testament is a relationship with God by obeying the Law, while in the NT, it is a relationship by grace through faith in the finished work of Jesus Christ, who fulfilled all the demands of the Law.

-The conflict between these two positions came to a head in the early years of Christianity as described in Acts15.
+The conflict between these two positions came to a head in the early years of Christianity as described in Acts 15.

-Paul had great difficulty with some of the Jews followed after him; they modified the gospel he taught to the congregations he established.
+Paul had great difficulty with some of the Jews who followed after him; they modified the gospel he taught to the congregations he established.
 They were a proverbial 'pain in the neck' or 'thorn in the flesh' as Paul put it.
 Although they likely meant well, these Jews were directing new Gentile Christians to be circumcised and then to come under the Law of Moses, essentially making them more like proselytes of Judaism—something often done at that time.

 Woe to you, scribes and Pharisees, hypocrites, because you travel around on sea and land to make one proselyte; and when he becomes one, you make him twice as much a son of hell as yourselves (Matthew 23:15 NASB unless otherwise noted).

 In his letter to the Galatians, Paul presents his position, summarizing the situation early in the third chapter.
-The Galatians had begun the Christian life by following the Spirit and they were now trying to complete it by following the demands of the Law through their flesh, by their own efforts.
+The Galatians had begun the Christian life by following the Spirit and they were now trying to complete it by following the demands of the Law through their flesh, by their efforts.
 Paul makes the point that it will not work.

 However, the Law is not of faith; on the contrary, "HE WHO PRACTICES THEM SHALL LIVE BY THEM."
 (Galatians 3:12)